- Winding Factor Definition: Winding factor is defined as the product of the pitch factor and distribution factor.

 Distribution Factor

-If all the coil sides of any one phase under one pole are bunched in one slot, the winding obtained is known as concentrated winding and the total emf induced is equal to the arithmetic sum of the emfs induced in all the coils of one phase under one pole.
+If all coil sides of one phase under one pole are grouped in one slot, it’s called a concentrated winding.
+The total induced emf is the arithmetic sum of the emfs from all coils of that phase under one pole.

 But in practical cases, for obtaining smooth sinusoidal voltage waveform, armature winding of alternator is not concentrated but distributed among the different slots to form polar groups under each pole.
 In distributed winding, coil sides per phase are displaced from each other by an angle equal to the angular displacement of the adjacent slots.
 Hence, the induced emf per coil side is not an angle equal to the angular displacement of the slots.